Northwestern University School of Law,

-Luke has successfully defended banks and mortgage servicers in lawsuits brought under various state and federal consumer protection statutes related to loan origination, servicing, debt collection, foreclosure, and unfair or deceptive practices.
-Luke is also an experienced appellate lawyer who has represented bank and servicer clients on appeal.
+Luke has successfully defended clients in lawsuits brought under various state and federal consumer protection statutes related to loan origination, servicing, debt collection, foreclosure, and unfair or deceptive practices.
+Luke is also an experienced appellate lawyer who has represented numerous bank and servicer clients on appeal.

 Luke has been at the forefront of data and cybersecurity issues, with a particular focus on the financial services industry.
-He is certified by the International Association of Privacy Professionals as a U.S. Private Sector privacy professional (CIPP/US), and advises financial services companies on federal and state laws governing data management, privacy, and eMortgage/digital mortgage processes, as well as best practices for handling private consumer information.
-Luke has written and spoken extensively about the CCPA, which, when it takes effect in 2020, will impose significant new burdens on companies operating in California relating to the consumer information they collect.
-Luke earned his CIPP/US Certification in October 2019.
+He is certified by the International Association of Privacy Professionals as a U.S. Private Sector privacy professional (CIPP/US), and advises financial services companies on federal and state laws governing data management, privacy and eMortgage/digital mortgage processes, as well as best practices for handling private consumer information.
+Luke has also written and spoken extensively about California's new privacy law, the CCPA, including its impact on financial institutions.

 "On Compliance: Should Your Credit Union Be A Plaintiff In A Data Breach Class Action Suit?"